ECONOMICS AND BUSINESS (EBGN)

 EBGN345.
 PRINCIPLES OF CORPORATE FINANCE.
 3.0 Semester Hrs.

-(II) Introduction to corporate finance, financial management, and financial markets.
+Introduction to corporate finance, financial management, and financial markets.
 Time value of money and discounted cash flow valuation, risk and returns, interest rates, bond and stock valuation, capital budgeting and financing decisions.
 Introduction to financial engineering and financial risk management, derivatives, and hedging with derivatives.
-Prerequisite: EBGN201.
 3 hours lecture; 3 semester hours.
+Prerequisite: EBGN305.

 EBGN346.
 INTRODUCTION TO INVESTMENTS.
 3.0 Semester Hrs.

 This course is an introduction to the principles of investment in competitive financial markets.
 The course will provide an overview to: 1) the structure of capital markets, 2) theories and practice of portfolio construction and management, 3) asset pricing theories used to analyze securities, 4) equity and debt securities, and 4) derivative instruments.
 3 hours lecture; 3 semester hours.
-Prerequisite: EBGN201.
+Prerequisites: EBGN305.

 EBGN351.
 INTRODUCTION TO DECISION SCIENCE.
 3.0 Semester Hrs.